gravitational/teleport/rfd/0175-static-host-users.md

 auth server that does.
 These nodes will silently ignore static host users.
 When these nodes are upgraded to a supporting version, they will create static host users as normal.

+### Test plan

+Integration test for:
+- nodes create/update nodes in response to `static_host_user` updates from the cache

+Manual test for:
+- create static host user with `tctl` and verify it's applied to nodes

 ### Future work